44mation/simple_shell/README.md

-this is readme file for the project simple shell
+This is a readme file for the project simple shell Write a simple UNIX command interpreter